 Every 10 days, the liquid portion of blood, plasma, is renewed.
 Eating a variety of plant-based foods over a ten day period provides the optimal amount of the highest quality proteins available.
 And, you don’t even have to think about it.

 It is more important to think about the variety of foods and combinations to include that satisfies.
 This makes eating food fun again.
 When we return to the traditional world-wide format of meals, we enjoy the most complete, enjoyable, and satisfying nutrition.
 Try basing your meals around grains, beans, and vegetables for 10 days and see how you feel.

-For information about How to Incorporate Carbohydrates Into a Diet Plan – or more general topics about nutrition, macrobiotics, and living a healthy lifestyle – please visit Denny’s macrobiotic blog.
+For information about How to Incorporate Carbohydrates Into a Diet Plan or Good vs Bad Sugars – or more general topics about nutrition, macrobiotics, and living a healthy lifestyle – please visit Denny’s macrobiotic blog.